-Due to the presence of of other metals such as copper, sterling silver tarnishes over time depending on the environmental conditions and level of exposed to air.
+Due to the presence of other metals such as copper, sterling silver tarnishes over time depending on the environmental conditions and level of exposure to air.
 Humidity is one of the worst culprits of tarnishing.
 So, store your sterling silver in a jewelry box, display case, or other enclosed place and include desiccate packets; these will absorb the humidity in the case and protect your jewelry.
 You can also store in jeweler's cloths or in polyurethane bags in order to keep the oxygen away.

 Besides oxygen & moisture, the most damaging chemicals for sterling silver are chlorine and bleach.